 May be confused with other pathogens.
 Stegonsporium pyriforme (also found on big leaf maple in WA) produces smaller black spots rather than a black layer.
 Kretzschmaria deusta, brittle cinder fungus, produces thick, rough, and lumpy fruiting bodies on the surface of the bark or wood, usually near ground level.

-Cultural control Arborists should wear PPE to keep spores out of their eyes and respiratory system when removing trees.
+Cultural control Arborists and wood workers should wear PPE to avoid inhaling spores, keep spores out of their eyes and respiratory system when removing or working with infected trees.

 - Scout landscapes, parks, and street trees for incidences of this disease.
 Early detection will aid in overall control.